 - 1.4 A general description of the grades and land-use categories identified in this survey is provided as an appendix.
 The grades are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.5 The site has been assigned to grades 2 and 3a on the basis of soil wetness and/or droughtiness restrictions.
-All profiles showed signs of impeded drainage in the form of gleying at variable depths as a result of slowly permeable subsoil horizons.
-In addition, the interaction of soil textural and structural conditions with the relatively warm, dry climate prevailing in this locality, gives rise to a slight risk of soil droughtiness across the site.
+All profiles exhibit signs of impeded drainage in the form of gleying at variable depths as a result of slowly permeable subsoil horizons.
+In addition, the interaction of soil textural and structural conditions with the warm, dry climatic regime at this locality, gives rise to a slight risk of soil droughtiness.